-Meet six incredible refugee women – from Syrian activist Waad al-Kateab to actress and singer Marlene Dietrich – who have used their power to make a difference.
+Meet seven incredible refugee women – from Syrian activist Waad al-Kateab to actress and singer Marlene Dietrich – who have used their power to make a difference.

 When war and conflict take hold, women bear the heaviest burden.
 And as violence and armed conflicts continue around the world, this burden only continues to grow.

 Today, around 50 per cent of the world's 100 million refugees are women and girls.
 Women refugees and internally displaced women in particular face incredible challenges: discrimination, inequality, physical harm and injury, and risks of exploitation and gender-based violence.
 These harms threaten their rights and their lives.